-The Exploration has identified a number of areas with potential for laterite and saprolite hosted nickel, cobalt, chrome, rutile, gold and base metals and other mineralisation.
+Exploration at Chimimbe Hill has identified a number of areas with potential for laterite and saprolite hosted nickel, cobalt, chrome, rutile, gold and base metals and other mineralisation.
 Mkango retains a 100% interest in the Chimimbe Hill license and is currently evaluating strategic options, including opportunities for joint ventures and other potential avenues to create value.